yegor256/datum/md/policy.md

 assign the ticket to that user in your ticket tracking system.
 This operation is against our principles of automated task management, that's why you will get -5 [points](#18) every time you do this.

+<a name="28" href="#28">§28</a>.
+"Architect Review Bonus."
+You will earn 10 minutes for each pull request successfully merged.
+It is recommended to use [Rultor](http://www.rultor.com) or a similar solution, which will allow only the architect to merge.